Magnetic Field Induced by Straight Currents on the Hyperboloid: Abstract

 \section{Abstract}

-As an introductory exercise of elementary electrodynamics, we consider the static magnetic field induced by the electric currents flow along the straight wires, which are equidistantly put on the hyperboloid.
-The distribution of the magnetic field and the force acting on the wires are calculated under several typical setups, including the continuum limit.
+We consider the magnetic field induced by the steady or the quasi-steady electric currents that flow along the straight wires, which are equidistantly arranged on the hyperboloid.
+The spatial distribution of the magnetic field and the force acting on each wire are calculated.
+The continuum limit, where the wires are densely aligned, is also considered.
+We discuss the application of the hyperbolic current configuration to the generation of high magnetic fields.

 \subjectindex{xxxx, xxx}